-The framework underlying these principles includes considerations of time, space, and community.
-The time dimension recognizes that NCS involve changes in ecosystems and ecosystem management that have impacts that span decades and centuries.
-The effectiveness of a particular climate solution will vary over these timeframes—some will be effective in the short term, and some in the long term as climate changes and other factors evolve.
-Likewise, some will be ineffective at times and so the expected benefits as well as co-benefits need to be evaluated now and for the future.
+• The time dimension recognizes that NCS involve changes in ecosystems and ecosystem management that have impacts spanning decades to centuries.
+The effectiveness of a particular climate solution will vary over these timeframes—some will be effective in the short term, and some in the long term—as the climate changes and other factors evolve.
+The expected benefits as well as co-benefits need to be evaluated both now and in the future.

 Overview of Principles

-1. Natural climate solutions are identified and designed with full consideration of risks from climate extremes, natural disturbances, and socioeconomic events.
+2. Consider risks from climate extremes, natural disturbances, and socioeconomic events.

-3. Natural climate solutions are implemented with full engagement of Indigenous Peoples and local communities and work to mitigate inequalities and injustices.
+3. Engage Indigenous Peoples and local communities, and work to mitigate inequalities and injustices.

 4. Enhance human welfare and “do no harm.”

-Natural climate solutions should aim to generate a net enhancement to human welfare, while doing no harm to impacted stakeholders.
-If the tradeoffs between the private and public benefits from policy choices are clearly defined and quantified, negative outcomes can be identified and mitigated to the greatest extent possible.
+Natural climate solutions should aim to generate a net enhancement to human welfare, while doing no harm to impacted parties.
+If the tradeoffs between the private and public benefits from policy choices are clearly defined and quantified, potential negative outcomes can be identified and mitigated to the greatest extent possible.
 Unless natural climate solutions can be demonstrated to have clear overall benefits to society and impacted stakeholders, and private costs mitigated, they are unlikely to be adopted.

-5. Practice full system accounting so that all effects on the carbon cycle are assessed, and the contributions of a given natural climate solution can be evaluated.
+5. Practice full-system accounting so that all effects on the carbon cycle are assessed, and the contributions of a given natural climate solution can be evaluated.

 Reviewers*